 Most teams’ success depend on the soft skills of their team members, so I think it is fair game to learn about the personality of people joining.
 With that said, I don’t believe in needing “a good fit”.
 Why?
 Because that normally means “more of the same” – which is quite relaxing, however, not fit for UX work, where the goal is to embrace the diversity of users and help ALL of them use your services, and not just on the happy path customers.

-I am more on the nerdy side, with a weird sense of humor, having grown up in Hungary.
+I am more on the nerdy side, with a somewhat unusual sense of humor, having grown up in Hungary.
 I love learning and connecting disparate areas of knowledge.
 In the last three months, I have

 - attended 5 conferences